 Promoting from within is an admirable and profitable means of identifying and training future managers, but despite this democratic, pluralistic approach, Chipotle, like McDonald’s, is an upside-down organization.

 At Chipotle and McDonald’s, the greater your level of advancement, the farther away you step from the customer.
-In order to climb the corporate ladder at Chipotle, McDonald’s and many other businesses, you must distance yourself more and more from the point of sale.
-But it’s the point of sale that is the most critical position in the organization in terms of profitability for a consumer-facing company.
+In order to climb the corporate ladder at Chipotle, McDonald’s, and many other businesses, you must distance yourself more and more from the point of sale.
+But the point of sale is the most critical position in the organization for profitability in a consumer-facing company.

 It’s where your best people should be.

-Time and time again, I would watch highly effective restaurant managers leave their stores for corporate positions, leaving behind a less effective, less profitable managers in their place.
+Time and time again, I would watch highly effective restaurant managers leave their stores for corporate positions, leaving behind less effective, less profitable managers in their place.
 These corporate positions generated no profit for the company.
 Employees in these positions did not interact with customers or drive sales.
-In McDonald’s and Chipotle and many other businesses, these promotions often remove the most skilled and effective people in the organization from the most critical positions in the company.
+In McDonald’s, Chipotle, and many other businesses, these promotions often remove the most skilled and effective people in the organization from the most critical positions in the company.

 I’ve never thought it made much sense.

 Sadly, education also operates with an upside-down model.
-In many ways, the bottom rung of the ladder in education is the teacher.
-In order to improve your pay beyond a teacher’s salary and climb the career ladder, a person must leave the classroom and become a principal, curriculum specialist, administrator, coach or something similar that removes these people from the most critical position in all of teaching:
+In many ways, the bottom rung of the educational ladder is the teacher.
+In order to improve your pay beyond a teacher’s salary and climb the career ladder, a person must leave the classroom and become a principal, curriculum specialist, administrator, coach, or something similar that removes these people from the most critical position in all of teaching:

 The classroom.

-If a highly effective teacher wants to increase his or her salary significantly, he or she must step away from students and do work that has a considerably reduced impact on the actual instruction and future of children.
+If a highly effective teacher wants to significantly increase his or her salary, he or she must step away from students and do work that has a considerably reduced impact on instruction and children’s futures.

 In business terms, these people are stepping away from the point of sale.

 People in these positions may try to tell you otherwise.
-They may say that their work as a principal or administrator or coach helps teachers to be more effective by ensuring adequate training or support or by fostering a climate where both teachers and students can thrive.
+They may say that their work as a principal, administrator, or coach helps teachers to be more effective by ensuring adequate training or support or by fostering a climate where both teachers and students can thrive.
 They often argue that they are indirectly helping more students through their work than a single classroom teacher.

 This, of course, is bunk.